xlthlx/wp-inci/README.md

 * Custom Post Type Ingredient: it comes with a function list, a source list and a visual safety field.
 * Custom Post Type Product: it comes with a brand taxonomy.
+* Single and multiple search for ingredients: check the ingredient against the local database, if no results get it from CosIng API
 * Options: possibility to exclude the default CSS, copy it into your style.css and customize it; change the disclaimer content.
 * Shortcode: in the product list, there is a column where you can copy the 'basic' shortcode relative to a specific product.
 If you need a different way to display it, you can: